Andrew Kirby

 Collaboration_ The National Infection Teams Collaborative for Audit and Research

 The National Infection Teams Collaborative for audit and research is a UK wide organisation which faciitates national projects in the field of infection.
-We have undertaken a range of projects on topics such as Hospital Onset Diarrhoea, Meningitis, Encephalitis, Intra-abdominal infection, Gentamicin prescribing, Necrotising otitis externa and vertebral osteomyelitis.
-Adopted studies are carreid out at up to 80 UK hospitals and have gone onto receive competitive national funding.
+We have undertaken a range of projects on topics such as Hospital Onset Diarrhoea, Meningitis, Encephalitis, Intra-abdominal infection, Gentamicin prescribing, Necrotising otitis externa and Vertebral Osteomyelitis.
+Adopted studies are carreid out at up to 80 UK hospitals and have gone on to receive competitive national funding.
 I started NITCAR in 2014 and continue to be its consultant chair.
 More information is available here.

 Qualifications